 Marc C. Hutchison, M.S.W.

-Counseling Focus: Marc currently serves as the Director and counselor at North Way Counseling Services and specializes in adoption, autism, attention deficit, opposition defiance, depression and marriage counseling.
+Counseling Focus: Marc is the Director of North Way Counseling Services for the Wexford, Sewickley Valley and Beaver Valley campuses.
+He specializes in adoption, autism, attention deficit, opposition defiance, depression and marriage counseling.

 Education and Professional Training: Marc has been a counselor and Sociology Professor at La Roche College for more than ten years and has worked in the field of Human Services since 1989.
 He earned a Bachelor’s degree from La Roche College and a Master’s of Social Work from the University of Pittsburgh.